Suspected terror attack in Turkey as bomb explodes in capital Ankara

 A second man was killed after a shootout with police started when both suspects arrived in a vehicle near the entrance to Turkey’s interior affairs ministry in Ankara.

+It happened just before President Recep Tayyip Erdogan was set to deliver an address to parliament.

-Television footage showed bomb squads working near a parked vehicle in the area which is located near the Turkey’s National Assembly and other government buildings.
+Television footage showed bomb squads working near a parked vehicle in the area which is located near the Turkey’s National Assembly.

 There was no immediate information on the attackers.
 However, Kurdish and far-left militant groups as well as the Islamic State group have carried out deadly attacks throughout the country in the past.